Auslander-Reiten Components of Symmetric Special Biserial Algebras: Preliminaries

-We caution the reader that our notation for $w_h$, $w_c$, $_hw$ and $_cw$ differ from that presented in other papers on the subject (in particular \cite{butlerRingel}).
-We prefer our notation as it allows for greater flexibility when it comes to describing the irreducible morphisms in the Auslander-Reiten quiver of a Brauer graph algebra.
+In the case where $w$ is a non-zero string, the strings $w_h$, $w_c$, $_hw$ and $_cw$ are unique by property (SB2) in the definition of a special biserial algebra.
+The case where $w$ is a zero string is addressed in Subsection~\ref{HooksCohooksSec} and Subsection~\ref{LocSimpleProj}.
+We caution the reader that whilst the definitions for adding hooks and deleting cohooks is the same as in \cite{butlerRingel} our notation for $w_h$, $w_c$, $_hw$ and $_cw$ is different to \cite{butlerRingel}.
+This is because \cite{butlerRingel} only considers Auslander-Reiten sequences starting in a given string module, whereas we would like the flexibility to consider the Auslander-Reiten sequences ending in a given string module as well as those starting in a given string module.

-Let $w=\alpha_1\ldots\alpha_n$ be a string and let $x_i=s(\alpha_i)$ and $x_{n+1}=e(\alpha_n)$.
-We recall from \cite{butlerRingel} that $w$ determines a string module in $\Mod* A$ whose underlying vector space is obtained by replacing each $x_i$ in $w$ with a copy of the field $K$.
-The action of an arrow $\alpha \in Q_1$ on $M(w)$ is induced by the relevant identity morphisms if $\alpha$ or $\alpha^{-1}$ is in $w$, and is zero otherwise.
-Throughout this paper, we will denote the string module associated to a string $w$ by $M(w)$.
-It follows from this construction that the modules $M(w)$ and $M(w^{-1})$ are isomorphic.
-If $w$ is a zero string with $s(w)=x=e(w)$, then we define $M(w)=S(x)$.
+Let $w$ be an arbitrary string.
+We recall from \cite{butlerRingel} that $w$ determines a \emph{string module} $M(w) \in \Mod* A$.
+It follows from \cite{butlerRingel} that $M(w_1) \cong M(w_2)$ if and only if $w_1 =w_2$ or $w_1=w_2^{-1}$.
+Moreover, if $w$ is a zero string $\varepsilon_x$, then $M(w)=S(x)$.
+We refer the reader to \cite{butlerRingel} for the precise details of the construction of $M(w)$.
 There is also the notion of a band module.
 Each distinct band induces an infinite family of band modules.
-However, band modules are not the focus of this paper, and so we refer the reader to \cite{butlerRingel} for the details of their construction.
+However, band modules are not the focus of this paper, and so we also refer the reader to \cite{butlerRingel} for the details of their construction.